Claims Management Challenges in the “Modularized” Project Execution Environment

 1. INTRODUCTION

 Worldwide, the infrastructure and oil and gas sectors have pioneered the application of modular construction techniques to incrementally larger mega-projects.
 But large-scale application of modular construction to U.S. apartment building projects has not yet been seen.
 The New York Atlantic Yards apartment tower known as B2, officially launched in 2012 with high hopes that it would be a flagship modular project, has experienced design and execution problems.
 Modular builders in the United States have been more successful with low-rise structures, including retail facilities, hotels, and other all-micro-unit buildings.
 Again for a project in New York, Capsys Corp’s 55 modular units were built in less than a year and stacked in four weeks.
-The Capsys project proved the first rule of modular construction: modular fabrication can indeed reduce costs and improve completion time.
+The Capsys project proved the first rule of modular construction: modular methods can indeed reduce costs and improve completion time.
 Capsys Corp then, however, discovered the second rule of modular construction: modules don’t have to be constructed locally.
-Portability is part of modular construction’s appeal: module construction can be offshored for convenience, cost-saving, or access to skilled labor or production capacity.
+Portability is part of modular construction technique’s appeal: module construction can be offshored for convenience, cost-saving, or access to skilled labor or production capacity.
 Capsys Corp has been acquired by Whitley Manufacturing.
 And Polcom Modular, a Polish modular construction firm, now supplies modules to the U.S. East Coast market more cheaply than closer U.S. manufacturers, such as Pennsylvania‑based Deluxe Building Systems.

 Leveraging the portability factor – the opportunity to offshore modular construction – has been a key factor in the oil and gas industry’s early embrace of modular design.
 And in turn, as modularization has progressively allowed energy projects to break limits formerly posed by local logistical constraints, the projects themselves have grown larger and more complex.
 We can, at this point, suggest that offshored module fabrication has increasingly fragmented rather than “modularized” project execution.
 This failed modularization of project execution results from a lack of sustained attention to the very interface issues that are now the priority in modular design.
 Relying solely on Engineering, Procurement, and Construction Management (EPCM) contracts as the glue for a project execution team fragmented across geographical areas, legal jurisdictions, system deliveries, contract frameworks, and delivery packages is equivalent to applying Building Information Modeling (BIM) to modular design – BIM is just a design tool, not a substitute for interface design management.
 As energy projects have grown increasingly complex, much attention has been paid to improving decision-making processes, but less to assessing the systemic delivery risks associated with the increasing fragmentation of project teams – or to developing strategies to mitigate those risks.

-As modular design enters a new phase, focused on modularizing conceptual design itself, we must thus recognize and immediately address the unique challenges that modularization has created for claims management and dispute resolution.
+As modular construction design enters a new phase, focused on modularizing conceptual design itself, we must thus recognize and immediately address the unique challenges that it has created for project claim management and dispute resolution.
 As co-users of project controls data, claims managers have a critical role to play in the design and implementation of project-wide data management strategies.
 The purpose of this article is to review some of these challenges, and to suggest solutions that may be applicable not only to multibillion-dollar gas liquefaction projects in the northern shores of Ural, but also, closer to home, in the burgeoning modular building industry.

-2. THE INCOMPLETE MODULAR DESIGN REVOLUTION
+2. THE INCOMPLETE MODULAR CONSTRUCTION DESIGN REVOLUTION

 Modular construction has been a feature of new plant construction for heavy industry for over thirty years.
 Many projects are now realizing the productivity and labor benefits of offsite fabrication, but we have not yet seen a widespread revolution in the way modularization is transferred from plant design to construction management processes.
-In the world of modular fabrication, the focus on design improvement has been narrowed to the point that the term “modular execution” now often refers exclusively to design execution rather than project execution.
+In the world of modular methods, the focus on design improvement has been narrowed to the point that the term “modular execution” now often refers exclusively to design execution rather than project execution.
 Growing systemic risks lies in the ongoing disconnect between, on the one hand, increasingly sophisticated supply chain and design processes, and, on the other hand, a project delivery framework that has not yet systematically embraced the data and analytics (r)evolution.

 While modularization is not new, the level of achievable offsite work was significantly increased late in the 20th century via adoption of module-centric design, procurement, and delivery strategies.
 First-generation modular, similar to Gilbane’s main piperacks and pre-assembled racks (PARs), has been successfully deployed by the oil and gas industry since the early 1990s.
 Energy companies have benefited through reduced quantities, productivity gains for work shifted to shop, and reduced costs for field labor, at a scale far greater than is currently being seen in the building industry.
 The modules have ranged, based on project size requirements and logistics, from the early truckable skid-mounted equipment modules – mounting a number of separate equipment components on a common base frame skid – to more recent ship-mounted modules for Floating Production, Storage and Offloading (FPSO), Floating Storage and Offloading (FSO) and Floating Liquefied Natural Gas (FLNG) vessels.